 These observations suggest that the junction represents a strong connection between the erythrocyte and the merozoite which is mediated by receptor-ligand interactions.
 Junction formation may be initiated by microneme discharge followed by release of rhoptry neck proteins which exposes the receptor-binding domains of parasite ligands.
 This mechanism for initiating a tight host-parasite interaction is similar in other invasive stages of apicomplexan parasites.

 Apicomplexan parasites actively invade host cells and entry is not due to uptake or phagocytosis by the host cell.
 This is particularly evident in the case of the erythrocyte which lacks phagocytic capability.
 Furthermore, the erythrocyte membrane has a 2-dimensional submembrane cytoskeleton which precludes endocytosis.
 Therefore, the impetus for the formation of the parasitophorous vacuole must come from the parasite.
+Several events happen during parasite entry including: 1) the disruption of the the submembrane cytoskeleton of the erythrocyte, 2) the formation of the parasitophorous vacuole, and 3) and the shedding of merozoite surface proteins.
+Parasite entry is driven by an acto-myosin motor complex called the glidosome.

 Erythrocyte membrane proteins are redistributed at the time of junction formation so that the contact area is free of erythrocyte membrane proteins.
 A merozoite serine protease which cleaves erythrocyte band 3 has been described (Braun-Breton 1993).
 Because of the pivotal role band 3 plays in the homeostatis of the submembrane skeleton, its degradation could result in a localized disruption of the cytoskeleton.
 Reorganization of the submembrane cytoskeleton and lipid architecture probably accompanies merozoite invasion (Zuccala 2011).